wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (d) every issuer in relation to which the licensed auditor (or any of his or her employees) has carried out, or is carrying out, an issuer audit.

-    (3) Every person to whom this section applies commits an offence if the person hinders, obstructs, or delays the FMA (or a person referred to in [section 66(1)][85]) in connection with the carrying out of a quality review and is liable on summary conviction,---
+    (3) Every person to whom this section applies commits an offence if the person hinders, obstructs, or delays the FMA (or a person referred to in [section 66(1)][84]) in connection with the carrying out of a quality review and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $40,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

+    Section 69(3): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 70 FMA may issue directions